colonialjelly/id3-decision-tree/README.md

 # ID3 Decision Tree

 ID3 (Iterative Dichotomiser 3) is a decision tree learning algorithm.
-The algorithm works by recursively growing the tree top down.
-At each step we decide which attribute (feature) is the most suitable to split on by measuring how much information it provides.
-Information gain is calculated
+It works by recursively growing the tree top down.
+At each step it decides which attribute (feature) is the most suitable to split on by measuring how much information it provides.
+Information gain for an attribute A is calculated as the difference between the entropy of the data and the entropy of the data after taking the split A.
-as:

 ## Usage